jedbur/jedbur.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a 2nd year PhD Student at St John's College, Cambridge, working at the [Cavendish Laboratory Quantum Information Group](https://www.qi.phy.cam.ac.uk) in collaboration with Dr Sergii Strelchuk at DAMPT.
+I am a 2nd year PhD Student at St John's College, Cambridge, working at the [Cavendish Laboratory Quantum Information Group](https://www.qi.phy.cam.ac.uk) in collaboration with Dr Sergii Strelchuk at DAMTP.
 My supervisor is Professor Crispin Barnes.

 My main interests include Quantum Benchmarking and Group-Theoretic methods in Quantum Computing.
 In particular, I am currently researching lightweight algorithms for calculating gate fidelities on near-term quantum devices.